JustSift/ReSift/docs/tutorial/resift-rentals.md

 ![hooray gif](https://media.giphy.com/media/11sBLVxNs7v6WA/giphy.gif)

-If you're interested in learning about mocking and API, go ahead and move on to the next section.
+If you’re interested in learning about mocking and API, we got one more section for you.
 If not, you can skip section 7 and jump to [Where to Go from Here](#where-to-go-from-here).

 ## Section 7: Create a mock API using the ReSift HTTP Proxy

-This section is intended for people who are interested in creating a mock API, which is useful when the actual backend is not built but an agreed-upon shape of the api has been defined.
+This section is intended for people who are interested in creating mock APIs, which are useful when the actual backend is not built but an agreed-upon shape of the api has been defined.
 You don’t have to wait till the backend is built to start testing out the fetches on the front end.
 You can create a mock API with ReSift’s HTTP proxy.

 ### Examine the Starter Files